Interview Questions

 Ans:

-European Organization for Civil Aviation Equipment.
+European Organization for Civil

 It is the European equivalent of RTCA.
 EUROCAE documents are considered by Joint Aviation Authorities as means of compliance to Joint Technical Standard Orders and other regulatory documents.